largor/dotfiles/README.md

 # Introduction
 This are my dotfiles for a Arch system running Hyprland.
+Catppuccin theme is used across qt & gtk programs.

 # Applications
 - launcher: fuzzel